 The Peacock's Arrival

-Other aspects to consider are the zoos, animal parks and animal refuges in the southern California area.
+Along with wild animal parks are the zoos and animal refuges to consider, all in the southern California area.
 The San Diego Zoo for example, is a very large Zoo surrounded by rolling hills and thick brush, and there is a possibility that a few Peacocks may have escaped.
-The zoo has been in existence since 1920's, and since then, there have been many animals that have escaped from the SD Zoo alone, including a three-time escapee known as "Ken Allen" a Bornean Orangutan, two Striped Hyenas and a Koala Bear.
+The zoo has been in existence since the 1920's, and since then, there have been many animals that have escaped from the SD Zoo alone, including a three-time escapee known as "Ken Allen" a Bornean Orangutan, two Striped Hyenas and a Koala Bear.